-Millions of women wait years to fulfil their dreams — or to figure out what their dreams are.
-Here are some of their stories.
+The Washington Post (9 June 2019) posted an articled titled “Changing Channels – Millions of women wait years to fulfil their dreams — or to figure out what their dreams are”.

 One of my biggest life surprises has to be that I have not yet found my niche career.
 Coming from a professional family, I grew up with the easy confidence in the fact and clear assumption that I would find my thing one day.
 My dad is a doctor, my mum a geologist, my brother a doctor, and my sister a speech therapist specialising in autism in children.

-And then there is I, with the checkered pattern of my working life bearing testament to my ongoing search for meaning in my work.
+And then came I, with my checkered pattern of my working life bearing testament to my ongoing search for meaning in my work.

 I am now 43 and still trying out various directions.
 I have worked as a photographer, a chef on a yacht, in investment banking back and middle office, as an environmental consultant – both in contaminated land studies, and in EIA’s.
 I have worked in content creation, I have the TEFL qualification, and I have studied French.
 I have taken courses in frugality and minimalism and social media.
 Currently my husband and I run 2 businesses – one an event flooring rental business, and one a solar PV company selling and fitting solar PV systems.
 I also write this blog from time to time to keep me inspired.
 Yet still I search.